aidandonn2/Portfolio/README.md

 6. Big Proj 4
    This project is a fun game that ask the user a series of questions.
 The user will receive their favorite animal based off of the answers they provide.
+7. 37 Rock
+  This project is a rock paper scissors game versus the computer.
+The user will pick either rock paper or scissors and the computer will randomly pick too.